LukaszPasich/love-sandwiches/README.md

 	- Rating
 	- Image URL (opens select from your computer web browser box)

-	On submitting this form, the 'Success!' toast pops - the new product has been added to the database and the admin user is redirected to the _Product_ page with the preview of the newly added product.
+	On submitting this form, the 'Success!' toast pops - the new product has been added to the database and the admin user is redirected to the _Product View_ page with the preview of the newly added product.

 	<img src="assets/images_readme/ms1-readme-features-prices.png" alt="Anaconda MAA website - Times & Prices page">